 PCIe Adapter Cards

-SPARC M7 processor-based servers feature both PCIe 3.0 x8 and x16 expansion card slots.
+SPARC M8 processor-based servers feature both PCIe 3.0 x8 and x16 expansion card slots.
 Supported options and requirements vary by server models.
-At release, available adapter cards from Oracle include the following:
+At the time of this writing, available adapter cards from Oracle include the following: